Florentin Petre: Terek Grozny

 In 2008, Petre joined compatriots Daniel Pancu and Andrei Mărgăritescu in Russia at Terek Grozny, which paid €300,000 for his transfer.
 He made his Russian Premier League debut on 13 July 2008 when coach Vyacheslav Hroznyi used him the entire match in a 0–0 draw against FC Moscow.
 He scored his first goal on 23 August in a 2–1 home win over Lokomotiv Moscow.
 On 9 November he netted a brace in a 3–1 away win over champions Rubin Kazan.
 In the next season, Petre scored two goals in victories against Dynamo Moscow and Tom Tomsk.
 He played a total of 36 matches and scored five goals in the Russian league.

 Return to CSKA Sofia

 In January 2010, Petre returned to CSKA Sofia for half a year, alongside Romanians Daniel Pancu and coach Ioan Andone.
 His only league goal scored during this second spell was in a 4–1 home victory against Sportist Svoge.
-In both periods spent with The Reds, Petre scored a total of 22 goals in 58 Bulgarian league matches, also totaling eight matches with one goal in European competitions.
+In both periods spent with The Reds, Petre scored a total of 22 goals in 58 Bulgarian league matches and played eight matches with one goal in European competitions.

 Victoria Brănești

 In November 2010, Petre returned to Romania, signing with Victoria Brănești.
-He made his last Divizia A appearance on 21 May 2011 in a 2–0 victory against Gloria Bistrița, having a total of 278 matches and 46 goals in the competition.
+He made his last Divizia A appearance on 21 May 2011 in a 2–0 victory against Gloria Bistrița, totaling 278 matches with 46 goals in the competition.